Browse Category

 Kueh Chap, the ultimate Kuching food for those who love pork.

-If you love pork you will love this Kuching food.
+If you love pork, you will love this classic Kuching comfort food.

-Kueh Chap is a Teochew dish made up of a whole variety of piggy parts like pork belly, pork intestines, pork meat together with boiled egg and sheets of wide, flat rice noodles drenched in a brown aromatic herbal brown broth.
+Kueh Chap is a Teochew dish made up of a whole variety of piggy parts – pork belly, pork intestines, pork meat – served with a boiled egg and wide, flat rice noodle sheets, all drenched in a rich, aromatic herbal broth.

 7. Mani Chai Bee Hoon